Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster evolution, natal kicks, mass and spins, and hierarchical mergers: Discussion

 Figure \ref{fig:hier} compares the combined distribution of primary mass and spin for single and repeated mergers in the case of spins drawn from a Gaussian centered on $\chi_\eff = 0.5$ or $0.2$ (ID0H/L) or a Maxwellian (ID5) distribution.
-The mass distribution for repeated mergers is nearly flat in the range $M_1<75\Ms$ in the case of high spins, while it shows a more pronounced peak at around $M_1 \simeq 60\Ms$ in low-spin models, with the ID0L model being characterised by a narrower $\chi_\eff$ distribution.
+The primary mass distribution for repeated mergers seems to poorly depend on the spin distribution, being nearly flat in the $M_1=(25-75)\,{}\Ms$ mass range.
+However, the natal spin distribution affects evidently the primary spin of repeated mergers, with the low-spin model (ID0L) being characterised by a narrower $\chi_\eff$ distribution compared to the corresponding high-spin model (ID0H).
 This happens because lower spins imply smaller GW recoil and, thus, a larger probability for hierarchical mergers.

 In the high-spin model ID0H, $\sim{23}\%$ of repeated mergers have a primary $M_1>50\Ms$ and $\chi_1 > 0.6$, while only $2\%$ of first-generation mergers have such high mass and spins.
 Changing the value of $n_\theta$, thus the amount of nearly aligned isolated mergers, does not affect appreciably the distribution.
 The percentage of high mass and spin hierarchical mergers remain almost the same adopting a low-spin model, but the amount of single generation mergers with such properties drops to $0.4\%$.
 Therefore, in the framework of low natal spins for merging BHs, the detection of mergers with $\chi_\eff \gtrsim 0.6$ and masses $M_1 > 40\Ms$ could represent a strong indication of a dynamical origin \cite[but see also][]{gerosa21}.
 In the semi-plane $45 < M_1/\Ms < 85$ and $\chi_1 > 0.3$, hierarchical mergers are the $14\%$, $61\%$, and $22\%$ of the population in the high-spin reference model (ID0H), in the ID0L model and in the Maxwellian spins model (ID5), respectively.